 Four-Wheel Drive Tour

-These tours are perfect for visitors who have come to the park with no four-wheel drive vehicle.
+These tours are perfect for visitors who have come to the park with no four-wheel-drive vehicle.
 Tours provide the perfect way to experience Medano Road and are provided by Pathfinders 4x4.
 They are the only permitted four-wheel tour provider in the area and do their best to take mild to wild during your stay.

 Explore The Dunes

 While not actually part of the park, the trek to Zapata Falls is a popular hike located on BLM land just south of Great Dunes National Park and Preserve.
-This is a perfect getaway hike to avoid hot summer afternoons when the sand temperatures are high.
+The Zapata Falls hike is a perfect getaway hike to avoid hot summer afternoons when the sand temperatures are high.
 The hike to Zapata Falls requires a bit of rugged hiking and wading over slippery rocks.
 If you’re not up for the hike, even a drive to the trailhead provides an excellent view of the entire dune field and the San Luis Valley.

-Summer night programs are a fantastic way to experience the how Great Sand Dunes National Park and Preserve comes alive when the sun goes down.
+Summer night programs are a fantastic way to experience how Great Sand Dunes National Park and Preserve comes alive when the sun goes down.
 Not only can you learn about the stars, but also the creatures who venture out in the cool of the night.
-Moonless, clear nights provide the best times to view the most stars, while an evening under the full moon creates surreal surroundings among the dunes - no flashlight needed.
+Moonless, clear nights provide the best times to view the most stars, while an evening under the full moon creates surreal surroundings among the dunes, no flashlight needed.

 Montville Nature Trail

-This is a perfect hiking option for hot summer days.
+The Montville Nature Trail is a perfect hiking option for hot summer days.
 Walking along the forested, shady trail is a welcome escape from the heat of the sand dunes.
 The trail’s high point has an inviting resting area where you can enjoy outstanding views of Mount Herard in the distance.
 From this vantage point, you are also privy to views over the dunes as well as the valley.

 Eastern Dune Ridge